If you’re new to real estate and preparing to make an offer on a property, you might be wondering what mortgage is best for a first-time home buyer.

 Alternatively, you can reach out to a HUD-approved housing counselor if you need one-on-one assistance or are uncertain of where to turn for financing.

-Ultimately, educating yourself on mortgages might be the best way to start your home buying journey.
+Ultimately, educating yourself on mortgages before reaching out to others might be the best way to start your home buying journey.
 Being knowledgeable means being financially empowered.

 Read more: What is a good price for a first-time home buyer?